All Episodes

 Local officials want her to cover up a bit more, though.

-He's got he's wearing clothes.
+He's wearing clothes.

-You're wearing a Daisy May kind of bikini.
+He's wearing a Daisy May kind of bikini.

 But his business is up 40% outside his barbecue restaurant just because of the mannequin.

-They ought to try this at Chrysler dealerships rather than closing the dealerships.
+Maybe they ought to try this at Chrysler dealerships rather than closing the dealerships.

-Just put a bunch of mannequins out there, or go ahead and get some Hooters girls and do it for real.
+Just put a bunch of mannequins out there or go ahead and get some Hooters girls and do it for real.

 How about that stimulus, folks?

-Eleven trillion dollars is the grand total.
+$11 trillion is the grand total.

 Try this paragraph from AP.